thisisrobertr/HistoryLane/README.md

                       height is the value of a category -s                  Generate a scatterplot of website visits according to two categories.
-  -l                  Generate a line plot similar to the scatterplot of -s.
   -p                  Generate a pie chart representing the share of your web
                       browsing occupied by each website.
   -w W                Specify the web browser to analyze.
 Present options